 The Nix-TB regimen consists of bedaquiline, which received conditional regulatory approval in several high-TB disease burden countries; the novel antibacterial drug compound pretomanid, which is being tested in multiple clinical trials for TB; and linezolid, an oxazolidinone that has been used off-label to treat TB.
 This combination is predicted to be able to cure XDR-TB in six to nine months.

 If successful, the injection-free regimen being tested in Nix-TB could transform XDR-TB treatment, with patients being cured by taking a relatively short, simple, and effective regimen.
 Importantly, the regimen being tested could reduce the complexity and cost of the treatment to a fraction of what it is today, facilitating the global implementation of XDR-TB treatment in resource-poor nations.

-Nix-TB began in Q2 2014.
+Nix-TB began in March 2015.
 Nix-TB is scheduled to report findings on an ongoing basis at predetermined milestones.

 - A Phase 3 Study Assessing the Safety and Efficacy of Bedaquiline Plus PA-824 Plus Linezolid in Subjects With Drug Resistant Pulmonary Tuberculosis

 - TB Alliance Launches “Nix-TB” Clinical Trial to Test New XDR-TB Treatment (news release)